 Chill dough in the refrigerator for about 1 hour.

-Drop by a teaspoonful of dough onto a greased or parchment paper lined cookie sheet about 2 inches apart.
+Drop by a teaspoonful of dough onto a greased cookie sheet about 2 inches apart.

 Remove cookies from oven and let set 2-3 minutes.